NEONScience/NEON-Data-Skills/_posts/Python/remote-sensing/intro-NEON-HDF5-reflectance/Intro_NEON_AOP_HDF5_Reflectance.md

     SERC Reflectance Data Dimensions: (10852, 1106, 426)

-This corresponds to (y,x,bands), where (x,y) are the dimensions of the reflectance array in pixels (1m x 1m).
+This corresponds to (y,x, # of bands), where (x,y) are the dimensions of the reflectance array in pixels (1m x 1m).
 All NEON hyperspectral data contains 426 wavelength bands.
-Let's take a look at the wavelength values:
+Let's take a look at the wavelength values.

 ```python